kibitan/masking/README.md

 ## Future Todo

 * Pluggable/customizable for a mask way  e.g. integrate with [Faker](https://github.com/stympy/faker)
-* Compatible with other RDBMS  e.g. PostgreSQL, Oracle, SQL Server
-* Parse the schema type information and validate target columns value
+* Parse the schema information and validate the target columns value
 * Performance optimization
   * Write in the streaming process
   * rewrite by another language?
-* Well-documentation
+  * establish benchmark

 ## Contributing